queelius/papers/ngram-projections/projection.md

 $$
 where $\operatorname{proj}_D$ is a function that maps the input $w_{<t}$ to a subset of the training data $D$ that is most relevant for producing continuations of the input that the data generating process (DGP) would *likely* produce.

-## Choosing the Projection Function
+## Learing the Projection Function

 Let us parameterize the projection function as